seqan/seqan/manual/source/Tutorial/InputOutput/BlastIO.rst

 .. tip::
     Don't believe it?
 Look at ``tests/blast/customfields.m9``, as as you can see the bit score is in the 13th column (instead of the twelfth).
-If you run your program on this file, it should still print the corrent bit-scores!
+If you run your program on this file, it should still print the correct bit-scores!

 .. container:: assignment